dwarvesf/playground/Engineering/Frontend/Dark mode flickers a white background for a fraction of a second.md

 ---
-tags: frontend, tip, dark-mode, engineering
+tags: frontend, tip, dark-mode, engineering/frontend
 author: Pham Duc Thanh
+date: 2022-08-11
 ---

 The dark mode feature uses local storage to store a user's preference for future usage.
 The problem is that when the dark mode is enabled and the page is reloaded, there's a flicker of white background all over the page before it turns dark.
 This happens for a fraction of a second and doesn't look natural.